wael-hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20 - Create a script that removes all letters c and C from input.
 21 - reverse its input.
 22 - displays all users and their home directories, sorted by users.
+23 -  finds all empty files and directories in the current directory and all sub-directories.